Bentley R Type

-The Bentley R Type is the second series of post-war Bentley automobiles, replacing the Mark VI.
+The Bentley R Type is the second series of post-war Bentley automobiles, produced from 1952 to 1955 as the successor the Mark VI.
 Essentially a larger-boot version of the Mk VI, the R type is regarded by some as a stop-gap before the introduction of the S series cars in 1955.
 As with its predecessor, a standard body was available as well as coachbuilt versions by firms including H. J. Mulliner & Co., Park Ward, Harold Radford, Freestone and Webb, Carrosserie Worblaufen and others.

 Similarity to Rolls-Royce Silver Dawn

 Other than the radiator grilles and the carburation there was little difference between the standard Bentley R Type and the Rolls-Royce Silver Dawn.
-The R Type was the more popular marque.
+The R Type was the more popular car.
 Some 2,500 units were manufactured during its run, as compared to the Silver Dawn's 760.